CIRSS/geist-p/docs/setup.md

   graph    Visualize a dataset
-  load     Import data into a dataset query    Perform a query on a dataset report   Expand a report using a dataset
+  load     Import data into a dataset query    Perform a query on a dataset report   Expand a report using dataset(s)
 ```